-Moravian College grades the student teaching experience as Pass or No Credit, leaving particular details of the student teacher's strengths and weaknesses to the written evaluations.
+Moravian College grades the student teaching experience on a Pass/No Credit basis, leaving particular details of the student teacher's strengths and weaknesses to the written evaluations.
 When the student teacher's work is of sufficient quality to justify confidence in him or her as a first-year teacher, the student will be assigned a grade of "Pass" and will be recommended for Pennsylvania's Instructional I Certificate.
 If the student teacher has made a responsible and conscientious effort and has taught a sufficient amount, but has not achieved the competence required of a beginning teacher, the student transcript will be modified to delete "Student Teaching" and add a passing grade for additional field experience.
 The student will not be recommended for certification at this time.
-The grade "No Credit" will be assigned when the student teacher's sense of responsibility and effort are in serious question.
+"No Credit" will be assigned when the student teacher's sense of responsibility and effort are in serious question.

 Final determination of the grade rests with the College supervisors, and the decision concerning certification ultimately rests with the College's Teacher Education Committee.
 The cooperating teacher will be consulted in all cases, and a conference will be held if there are significantly different perceptions of the student teacher's work.
-In the case of a recommendation that certification not be granted or that a no credit grade be given for the experience, the student may petition for reconsideration to the Teacher Education Committee.
+In the case of a recommendation that certification not be granted or that no credit be given for the experience, the student may petition for reconsideration to the Teacher Education Committee.
 If the issue is still not resolved, the student may appeal the decision to the Provost of the College and to the President.
 The student teacher may also ask the Pennsylvania Department of Education to review the College's decision when the College's appeal process has been exhausted.
 At each step of the appeal, the student is entitled to a hearing at which he or she may present information on his or her own behalf and respond to the information upon which the decision was based.
 The student should discuss the appeal process with the Chair of the Teacher Education Committee.

-PDE FIELD EXPERIENCE COMPETENCIES FOR STAGE 4 STUDENT TEACHING
+PDE FIELD EXPERIENCE COMPETENCIES FOR STAGE 3 PRE-STUDENT TEACHING

-All Instructional I Certificates: PK-4; ML4-8; PK-12, Secondary 7-12
+All Instructional I Certificates: PK-4, 4-8, PK-12, Secondary 7-12, Special Education PK-8, and Reading Specialist PK-12

-Competency Domain Requirement is Met When: A. Planning and Preparation The candidate: Links content to related research-based pedagogy based on sound educational psychology principles in short- and long-range instructional plans.
-Constructs all instructional plans to align with PA Pre-K-12 Academic Standards.
-3. Plans instruction that is responsive to the age and/or related characteristics of their students.
-4. Uses multiple forms of formative and summative assessments to adapt learning goals that match individual student needs.
-5. Plans short- and long-range instruction using appropriate resources, materials, technology and activities to engage students in meaningful learning, based on their instructional goals.
-Assesses existing resources and creates and/or accesses additional instructional resources appropriate for learners under their responsibility.
-B. Classroom Environment The candidate: Maintains and promotes a culture which values the development of meaningful, caring, and respectful relationships between teacher and students, and among students.
-Creates and maintains a prepared classroom environment as a necessary element to support optimal learning opportunities.
-3. Uses classroom resources to support equity and maximize learning opportunities, which are age-, gender-, individually-, culturally- and ability-appropriate.
+Competency Domain Requirement is Met When: A. Planning and Preparation The candidate demonstrates: Adequate knowledge of content, and related research-based pedagogy, based on sound educational psychology principles.
+Adequate knowledge of Pa.
+Pre-K-12 Academic Standards and the ability to use them to guide instructional planning.
+Adequate knowledge of the age and/or related characteristics of their students and the ability to use this knowledge to plan instruction.
+The ability to use formative and summative assessments to adapt learning goals that match individual student needs.
+The ability to plan instruction using appropriate resources, materials, technology and activities to engage students in meaningful learning based on their instructional goals.
+B. Classroom Environment The candidate: Maintains a culture which values the development of meaningful, caring, and respectful relationships between teacher and students, and among students.
+Recognizes and supports the role of the prepared classroom environment as a necessary element to support optimal learning opportunities.
+Uses classroom resources to support equity and maximize learning opportunities, which are age-, gender-, individually-, culturally- and ability-appropriate.
 Assesses classroom resources in order to make adaptations and accommodations required to differentiate instruction for all learners.
-5. Engages in proactive communication with families and community contacts.
-6. Develops and/or supports systems for student transitions, as well as procedures and routines for instructional and non-instructional responsibilities.
+Identifies opportunities for productive family and community contact.
+6. Demonstrates knowledge of and acts to support systems for student transitions, as well as procedures and routines for instructional and non-instructional responsibilities.